techidaily/site-games-able/source/_posts/rising-trend-do-gpu-prices-increase-next.md

 ## Is Nvidia Set to Cut Its Desktop GPU Output?

- According to a[Hardware Times report](https://www.hardwaretimes.com/nvidia-may-reduce-supply-of-rtx-4060-4070-desktop-cards-to-make-more-notebook-gpus/) , itself taken from a[Chinese news site](https://news.mydrivers.com/1/928/928738.htm) , Nvidia is planning to cut production of its RTX 4060 and RTX 4070 models by up to 50% compared to initial plans.
+ According to a [Hardware Times report](https://www.hardwaretimes.com/nvidia-may-reduce-supply-of-rtx-4060-4070-desktop-cards-to-make-more-notebook-gpus/) , itself taken from a [Chinese news site](https://news.mydrivers.com/1/928/928738.htm) , Nvidia is planning to cut production of its RTX 4060 and RTX 4070 models by up to 50% compared to initial plans.
 The chips allocated for desktops would instead go towards laptop GPUs to meet strong demand from gaming notebook manufacturers.
 If the rumors are true, the reduction in GPU production from the world's leading manufacturer would certainly send prices soaring.

 ![person's hand holding an Nvidia graphics card out of the box](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/nvidia-graphics-card.jpg)